-NOTE 9 - CREDIT LINE
+NOTE 9 - SHORT TERM BANK CREDIT

 On March 24, 2021, the Company signed a Credit Line agreement with one of its banks.
 The credit line agreement allows the Company to withdraw, up to USD 2,000, subject to the terms and conditions stipulated in the agreement.
 Amounts withdrew under the credit line bears interest of one month's SOFR + 4.75% per annum.
 The Credit is secured by a floating charge over the Company's assets.
-The Company withdrew USD 2,000 on April 13, 2021.
 In March 2024, the Company signed an extension to the agreement bearing the same terms and conditions.